You check property listings, compare prices, and maybe even talk to an agent. But after a while, everything starts to feel overwhelming.

 Before you commit to any property, you need to understand what actually fits your lifestyle and long-term plan.

-This step is not just about finding a house, it is about choosing the right location that supports your daily life and future value.
+This step is not just about finding a house.
+It is about choosing the right location that supports your daily life and future value.

 What you should focus on:

-- MRT, LRT, KTM access
+- Location and accessibility: distance to work, peak-hour traffic, and MRT, LRT, or KTM access

 A cheap house in the wrong location can cost you more in time, stress, and resale value.